-These Regulations amend the principal Regulations, with effect from 6:00 a.m. on 21January 2022, to remove all restrictions on outdoor gatherings and events, which were introduced on 26 December and amended on 15 January:
+These Regulations amend the principal Regulations, with effect from 6:00 a.m. on 28 January 2022, so that Wales moves to alert level zero and the restrictions on indoor gatherings and events, which were introduced on 26 December, are removed.
+The equivalent restrictions on outdoor gatherings and events were removed by the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) (Amendment) (No. 2) Regulations 2022 with effect from 21 January 2022.